 Water diversion systems were developed to protect homes and businesses from the effects of water damage.
 Rain that is allowed to simply fall from the eaves of a building will erode the cement or the soil at the base of the property.
 And this ultimately results in unsightly, discolored ruts in sidewalks and unattractive trenches in the soil where neither grass nor flowers can grow due to the impact of the falling waters.

 Excessive rain and melted snow that is allowed to fall from the rooftop and gather at the foundation of a property can also lead to an over-saturation of the soil.
-This not only destabilizes the earth holding the foundation in place, but it also contributes to foundation shifting and settling as the soil beneath the surface expands and contracts in correlation with the volume of water it contains.
+This destabilizes the earth holding the foundation in place.
+It also contributes to foundation shifting and settling as the soil beneath the surface expands and contracts in correlation with the volume of water it contains.

 A rain gutter installation will reduce the potential for property damages stemming from water runoff and heavy soil saturation.